Farama-Foundation/Miniworld/docs/environments.md

 has to navigate to a red box placed at another random location.
 This is a very challenging environment to solve with reinforcement learning.

+# CollectHealth

+Registered configurations:
+- `MiniWorld-CollectHealth-v0`

+Inspired by VizDoom's HealthGathering environment.
+The agent is placed inside a room filled with acid and has to collect medkits in order to survive.
+The reward corresponds to the survival time of the agent.
+Please note that the rewards produced in this environment are not directly comparable to VizDoom's as the dynamics are not exactly the same.

 # PutNext

 Registered configurations: